 - Baccalaureate degree or higher degree from a regionally-accredited college or university.
 Note: All foreign transcripts must be evaluated by an approved credentialing agency.

-- 2.75 minimum cumulative grade point average overall
+- A 2.75 minimum cumulative grade point average overall.

-- 3.0 minimum cumulative grade point average in subject area classes
+- A 3.0 minimum cumulative grade point average in subject area classes

 - Completion of Missouri Educator Profile (MEP) during first semester of classes

 Additionally, candidates must achieve a 3.0 cumulative grade point average in their professional education classes to be eligible for certification.

 University of Central Missouri offers classes in the evenings, on-line, on weekends, and at Central Summit Center in Lee's Summit.
 Generally speaking, it is not possible to complete alternative pathways to certification through University of Central Missouri by taking only on-line classes or only classes at Summit Center in Lee's Summit.
 Some alternative pathways to certification candidates attend classes on campus in Warrensburg at least one semester to complete their certification requirements.
 Other candidates complete substitute classes to fulfill certifcation requirements at other universities and/or community colleges with prior approval from Clinical Services and Certification staff.